MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 It is possible to polish the long-read assembly using either the original reads, as was done in the article, or by using better quality data, such as short-reads, from the same sample.

-However, the polishing step is very slow, so we wonät run it on hte course.
-We will rely on hte polishing step done by metaFlye.
+However, the polishing step is very slow, so we won't run it on the course.
+We will rely on the polishing step done by metaFlye.

 But as an example, here are the steps for polishing our assembly using the trimmed short-read data from thee same sample.